- 1 tsp Meyer lemon zest

 - 1 tsp red Fresno or jalapeño chile, seeded and minced

 - 2 small fennel bulbs, thinly sliced + 1 tbsp fennel fronds**

 - 3 tbsp extra virgin olive oil, divided

 - 1 small red onion, thinly sliced

-- Basmati or Jasmine rice, cooked according to package instructions
+- Basmati or Jasmine rice, cooked according to package directions

 Season the chicken with salt and pepper.
 Place flour in shallow dish.
 Lightly dredge chicken on both sides in flour, tapping to remove excess.

-Heat 2 tbsp. oil in a large skillet over medium-high heat.
-Add the chicken and cook, turning once, until browned but not cooked through, 4 to 5 minutes.
+Heat 2 tbsp oil in a large skillet over medium high heat.
+Add the chicken and cook, turning once, until browned but not cooked through, 4-5 minutes.
 (Do in batches, if necessary.)
 Transfer chicken to a plate.
-Wipe out the skillet.
+Wipe skillet clean.

-Heat remaining 1 tbsp. oil in skillet.
+Heat remaining 1 tbsp oil in skillet.
 Add sliced fennel and red onion and cook, stirring occasionally, until beginning to brown, about 3 minutes.
 Stir in the wine, followed by the broth and reserved lemon and orange zest.
 Use a wooden spoon to scape brown bits from the bottom of pan.
-Once liquid reaches a boil, reduce the heat to medium-low.
+Once liquid reaches a boil, reduce the heat to medium low.
 Return chicken to skillet and cover tightly.
-Cook, turning occasionally, until chicken is just cooked through and sauce is lightly thickened, 4 to 6 minutes.
+Cook, turning occasionally, until chicken is just cooked through and sauce is lightly thickened, 4-6 minutes.
 Season the sauce with salt and pepper.